logicent/crudle/tenants/README.md

 ### Roadmap
 _Now:_
-- [ ] Create init script to deploy new customer instance
+- [ ] Create init script to deploy a new tenant and commands to manage existing instances
-- [ ] Create commands to deploy new customer instance

 _Next:_